Karnataka CM to meet MPs & Ministers from State in Delhi tomorrow; Cauvery issue on top of the agenda | Law-Order

 The Chief Minister recently has been critical of Prime Minister Modi, for not responding to his letter seeking time to meet an all-party delegation, and to discuss with him on issues concerning the state including Cauvery water release.

-Deputy Chief Minister D K Shivakumar will also be traveling to Delhi, and is expected to accompany the CM at meetings with MPs from the state and Union Ministers.
+Deputy Chief Minister D K Shivakumar is also be traveling to Delhi, and will accompany the CM during meetings with MPs from the state and Union Ministers.

-Shivakumar earlier today said the state is in a ''catch 22 situation'', following the CWMA direction to release water to Tamil Nadu, and sought the Centre's intervention to resolve the issue.
+Speaking to reporters before leaving for Delhi, Shivakumar said, ''the CM, myself, our Law Minister (H K Patil), our Delhi representative (T B Jayachandra), N Cheluvarayaswamy (Agriculture Minister), and H C Mahadevappa (Social Welfare Minister) are going to Delhi.
+We will meet all our MPs and central Ministers.''
+The Cauvery issue is coming up before the Supreme Court, he said, ''we will do all that is possible to get justice for our farmers.
+A meeting of all MPs has been called tomorrow morning under the chairmanship of the Chief Minister.''
+The Deputy CM, earlier today said the state is in a ''catch 22 situation'', following the CWMA direction to release water to Tamil Nadu and sought the Centre's intervention to resolve the issue.

-Also, Water Resources Minister Shivakumar urged the opposition BJP, its leaders and Members of Parliament to prevail upon the Prime Minister to bail out Karnataka, while noting that he will be travelling to Delhi to meet MPs and the Union Ministers during the ongoing Parliament session.
+Also, the Water Resources Minister, Shivakumar urged the opposition BJP, its leaders and MPs to prevail upon the Prime Minister to bail out Karnataka, while noting that he will be travelling to Delhi to meet MPs and the Union Ministers during the ongoing Parliament session.

 He also defended the state's decision to release water to Tamil Nadu, citing advice of the legal team in view of the case coming up in the Supreme Court for hearing later this week, where non-compliance of CWMA orders may be viewed seriously.